When Riding a Motorcycle, Make Sure You Are Visible

 Visibility equipment such as headlights, lights and reflectors are essential to make you visible.
 When such equipment meets existing standards, you can be seen from a distance of at least 150 metres by the driver of an oncoming vehicle, even when you are stopped on the side of the roadway at night.

-Transport Canada standards for this type of equipment specify the following:
+Transport Canada standards for this type of equipment specify in particular: